-(1) ERCOT shall report the Mean Absolute Percent Error (MAPE) each month for the following: (a) The accuracy of each day's hourly system Load forecast posted at 0600 in the Day-Ahead of the Operating Day as compared with the actual average ERCOT Load for each hour of the Operating Day; (b) Accuracy of the system hourly Load forecast used for Day-Ahead Reliability Unit Commitment (DRUC) compared to the actual average ERCOT Load for each hour of the Operating Day; and (c) The accuracy of the hourly Load forecast for the following items compared average of the State Estimated Load at each Electrical Bus with a modeled for each hour: (i) Hourly Load forecast used in the DRUC by Weather Zone; (ii) Hourly Load forecast used in the Hourly Reliability Unit Commitment (HRUC) by Weather Zone; and (iii) The accuracy of the Load forecast used in the DRUC for the largest MW and Megavolt Ampere (MVA) differences between the hourly Bus Load Forecast and the Real-Time Load at each Electrical Bus, by Weather Zone. ) ERCOT shall prepare monthly reports detailing: (a) Day-Ahead forecast wind output, by Load Zone, by hour for the Operatin used in DRUC and at 0600 at the Day-Ahead.
-Ahead forecast wind output, by Load Zone, by hour for the Operating Day, n DRUC and at 0600 at the Day-Ahead.
+(1) ERCOT shall report the Mean Absolute Percent Error (MAPE) each month for the following: (a) The accuracy of each day's hourly system Load forecast posted at 0600 in the Day-Ahead of the Operating Day as compared with the actual average ERCOT Load for each hour of the Operating Day; (b) Accuracy of the system hourly Load forecast used for Day-Ahead Reliability Unit Commitment (DRUC) compared to the actual average ERCOT Load for each hour of the Operating Day; and (c) The accuracy of the hourly Load forecast for the following items compared to the average of the State Estimated Load at each Electrical Bus with a modeled Load for each hour: (i) Hourly Load forecast used in the DRUC by Weather Zone; (ii) Hourly Load forecast used in the Hourly Reliability Unit Commitment (HRUC) by Weather Zone; and (iii) The accuracy of the Load forecast used in the DRUC for the largest MW and Megavolt Ampere (MVA) differences between the hourly Bus Load Forecast and the Real-Time Load at each Electrical Bus, by Weather Zone. ) ERCOT shall prepare monthly reports detailing: (a) (a) Day-Ahead forecast wind output, by Load Zone, by hour for the Operating Day, used in DRUC and at 0600 at the Day-Ahead.